rajuTK9/lab-react-image-carousel-one-hooks-boilerplate/README.md

 1. components/Carousel.css
 2. components/Carousel.js

-We will be using our `classes` knowledge to implement this image carousel.
+We will be using our `functional components` knowledge to implement this image carousel.

 ### Problem Statement:
 The task is to create an image carousel - as shown below: